Dr Lisa Anderson MB ChB, BSc, MD, FRCP (pictured left)

 Honorary Personal Professor of Nephrology and Hypertension, National University of Ireland, Galway, Ireland

-Dr Lappin’s special interests include hypertension, acute kidney injury, glomerular disease, chronic kidney disease, anaemia of chronic kidney disease, end stage kidney disease, dialysis, and transplantation.
+Professor Lappin’s special interests include hypertension, acute kidney injury, glomerular disease, chronic kidney disease, anaemia of chronic kidney disease, end-stage kidney disease, dialysis, and transplantation.
 He was the National Specialty Director for renal training from 2005–08 and was appointed the founding Clinical Director for the department of medicine in Galway University Hospitals.

-Professor Gerry McCann BSc, MB ChB, MRCP, Dip Sp Med, MD (pictured left)
+Professor Gerry McCann BSc, MB ChB, MRCP, Dip Sp Med, MD (pictured right)

 Professor of Cardiac Imaging and Honorary Consultant Cardiologist, University of Leicester and NIHR Leicester Cardiovascular BRU

-Mr McDermott was previously Consultant Urological Surgeon at Tallaght University Hospital and St James's Hospital, Dublin.
-He has acted as consultant renal transplant surgeon and has been President of the Irish Society of Urologists.
+Mr McDermott is a retired Consultant Urological Surgeon at Tallaght University Hospital and St James's Hospital, Dublin, Ireland.
+He has acted as consultant renal transplant surgeon and is a past President of the Irish Society of Urologists.

-Dr Geraint Morton MA, MBBS, MRCP, PhD (pictured left)
+Dr Geraint Morton MA, MBBS, MRCP, PhD (pictured right)